Insight - Downfall of Egypt's Brotherhood game-changer in Middle East

 That will be a stain on the reputation of the Brothers, the standard-bearers of mainstream Sunni political Islam since they were founded in Egypt in 1928.

-Outlawed for more than eight decades, the secretive Brotherhood emerged after the fall of Mubarak as Egypt's best organised party - in fact the only properly organised body apart from the armed forces.
+Outlawed for more than eight decades, the secretive Brotherhood emerged after the fall of Mubarak as Egypt's best organized party - in fact the only properly organized body apart from the armed forces.

 Sixty years of military-dominated rule, beginning with Gamal Abdel Nasser, whose pan-Arab rhetoric thundered across the region and helped shape the post-colonial Arab world, left no space for conventional democratic politics.